nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - It's good practice to end every workflow with a No Operation node, and to call it "End of flow"

-- Sticky notes can be used to document a workflow
+- Sticky notes can be used to document a workflow.
+It's good practice to have an "instructions and notes" sticky note, in every workflow that we build

 - The idea of a "workflow owner": This refers not to authority, but to tagging the person who is responsible for the workflow (either on of our team members